Workflows

 If you need to sync with main before you're ready to merge (e.g., to pick up changes from other merged branches), use /rebase:

-> /rebaseSee Slash commands for the command setup.
+> /rebaseSee Skills for the skill setup.